Crockpot Chicken Bowls

 Stuffed Bell Peppers

-Use chicken and rice mixture to stuff bell peppers for a visually appealing and wholesome dish.
+Use that chicken and rice mix to stuff some bell peppers—so visually appealing and delish!

 Quinoa Salad with Black Beans and Corn

-A protein-packed salad option that complements the flavors of the chicken bowls while providing a refreshing crunch.
+A protein-packed salad option that really balances the flavors of those chicken bowls!

 Cauliflower Fried Rice